achbaa/Simple-Python-Scripts/6. Flexible Data Manipulator/README.md

   - openai
   - python-dotenv
   - tqdm
+  - aiohttp
   - argparse
-  - (Other standard libraries: os, sys, json, time, logging, datetime, concurrent.futures)
+  - (Other standard libraries: os, sys, json, time, logging, datetime, asyncio)

 ## Installation

 1. **Download or Clone the Repository:**
-   - If you’re new to GitHub, click the "Code" button on the repository page and select "Download ZIP".
+   - If you're new to GitHub, click the "Code" button on the repository page and select "Download ZIP".
 Extract the ZIP file to a folder on your computer.

 2. **Open the Project in VS Code:**
    - Launch VS Code.